putitsimply/christian-bible-explained/jeremiah.md

 Even though Jeremiah is full of warnings, it is also full of hope.
 Jeremiah says the [exile](glossary.md#exile) will not be the end of the story.
 He promises that the people will return one day, and that [God](glossary.md#god) still wants a real relationship with them, not fake religion.

-One of the biggest hope sections is about a **new [covenant](glossary.md#covenant) [^gl-covenant]**.
+One of the biggest hope sections is about a **new [covenant[^gl_covenant]](glossary.md#covenant)**.
 A [covenant](glossary.md#covenant) is a serious promise-based relationship.
 Jeremiah says that instead of the law just being something written on stone or paper, [God](glossary.md#god) will “write it on their hearts,” meaning people will be changed on the inside, not just pressured to behave on the outside.

 ### How the book ends